Lawsuit: Baldwin had no reason to fire in ‘Rust’ shooting

 “Mr. Baldwin chose to play Russian roulette when he fired a gun without checking it, and without having the armorer do so in his presence,” Mitchell’s attorney Gloria Allred said at a news conference.

-She suffered “serious physical trauma and shock and injury to her nervous system,” the suit says, without giving details.
+She suffered “serious physical trauma and shock and injury to her nervous system,” the lawsuit says, without giving details.

 Lawyers and other representatives for the defendants had no immediate comment.

-Mitchell’s suit alleges that the armorer on the production, Gutierrez Reed, had minimal experience, and she was hired as one of several cost-cutting measures that proved dangerous.
+Mitchell’s lawsuit alleges that the armorer on the production, Gutierrez Reed, had minimal experience, and she was hired as one of several cost-cutting measures that proved dangerous.

 It says she violated protocol by allowing guns and ammunition to be unattended during a lunch break.